Seiya Suzuki Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.5 K/9, which ranks 21st in MLB.
+- The Padres have the eighth-ranked team ERA across all MLB pitching staffs (3.80).

-- The Padres have a 3.87 team ERA that ranks ninth across all MLB pitching staffs.
+- The Padres surrender the ninth-fewest home runs in baseball (60 total, one per game).

-- Padres pitchers combine to surrender the ninth-fewest home runs in baseball (60 total, 1.1 per game).
+- Weathers (1-3) gets the starting nod for the Padres in his seventh start of the season.
+He has a 4.28 ERA in 33 2/3 innings pitched, with 22 strikeouts.

-- In his last time out on Sunday against the New York Yankees, the right-hander threw 2 2/3 innings, giving up seven earned runs while surrendering seven hits.
+- In his last appearance on Tuesday, the lefty threw four innings against the Miami Marlins, allowing three earned runs while surrendering seven hits.

-- In 10 games this season, the 36-year-old has put up an ERA of 4.61, with 9.4 strikeouts per nine innings.
-Opponents are hitting .244 against him.
+- In eight games this season, the 23-year-old has an ERA of 4.28, with 5.9 strikeouts per nine innings.
+Opponents are hitting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.